tomarus/mysql-stats-to-graphite/README.md

     --graphite-host GRAPHITE_HOST Graphite host (default: 127.0.0.1)
     --graphite-port GRAPHITE_PORT Graphite port (default: 8080)
     --use-graphite        Send stats to Graphite (default: False)
+    --display-host DISPLAY_HOST The visual hostname name used for storing graphite statistics.

 *Note: RDS users will probably need to use both the --no-replication-client and --no-super flags to prevent errors.*